Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/advanced/practical/session06/README-Bootloaders-and-Chroot.md

 #### Purpose
 Booting into a live Linux environment provides a functional operating system independent of the installed system on the hard drive.
 This is essential for performing maintenance or recovery tasks on the root filesystem of Computer A, which may be corrupted or misconfigured.

-### Mount the Root Filesystem of the Primary OS (Computer A)

-This command mounts the root filesystem of Computer A (the system with the corrupted or misconfigured root filesystem) to the `/mnt` directory on Computer B (the live Linux environment).
+2. ### Mount the Root Filesystem of Computer A to Computer B

-2. #### Command
 ```bash
 sudo mount /dev/sda1 /mnt
 ```